Hlederma/CPE-487/Final Project/README.md

 As seen the right side of the space ship did not copy over properly.
 Sadly we were not able to find the case of this, however, a possible solution that we did not have the time to do would be to change the size of the space ship in a way so that it would properly reflect the left side over.

+#### 2. Changes that should be made: Fire rate and motion

+Any group in the future should try to implement the ability to shoot and move at the same time.
+It would make the game more fun and faster.
+This can allow for broad ranges of difficulty to be implemented

+### 3. Changes that should be made: Difficuty selection in menu screen

+By adjusting the fire rate, and the enemy distance from  the ship, you can allow for a difficulty selection.
+Can be hard to implement because you would need another menu in the home screen.